 Think of a personal grant as an alternative to two things: doing without and taking on debt.
 Some grants are designed to help with consumer spending for things like children’s clothes and school supplies.
 Others are designed to help with long-term investments like a home purchase.

-If you’re facing financial need, consider applying for a grant.
+If you’re facing financial needs, consider applying for a grant.
 Unlike payday loans and installment loans, personal grants won’t leave you with expensive interest payments.
 You don’t have to pay to apply for government grants, either, so the only things you have to lose are the time and effort it takes to submit the grant applicants.

-Don’t expect instant turnaround, however.
+Don’t expect an instant turnaround, however.
 Remember that you’re dealing with the government.
 That means you should expect a certain level of bureaucracy.
 The process of getting a federal grant to meet your financial needs may not be as fast as going to the payday lender around the corner, but government grants are a much safer option than high-cost loans.

-Applying for Personal Grants from the Government
+Applying for Personal Grants From the Government

 The government focuses its grant-giving energies on certain classes of individuals.
 For example, veterans and single mothers have better odds of getting a personal grant than young single men with no children and no record of military service.
 Still, you shouldn’t let fear of rejection keep you from applying for the funds you need.